ProgramCrafter/salsa-iwj-otter/README.md

 mention above, and to improve the user experience.

-I am also working to make it possible to let users define their own games (including thier own pieces, cards, boards, and so on) without having to install them on the server.
+I am also working to make it possible to let users define their own games (including their own pieces, cards, boards, and so on) without having to install them on the server.

 The Otter software project is hosted on Debian's GitLab, at